-A working dad will also be wearing decent clothes and shoes (not uggs), or he’ll be rocking his tradie fluros and steel-capped boots.
+A working dad will also be wearing decent clothes and shoes (no Uggs for him), or he’ll be rocking his tradie fluoros and steel-capped boots.

 5. Raincoats and gumboots for us too

-On rainy days, as our little one’s don character raincoats and gumboots, we also adhere to wet weather gear.
+On rainy days, as our little ones don character raincoats and gumboots, we also climb into our own wet weather gear.
 Although ours is the adult version we picked up from ALDI.

 But yay, that raincoat will cover the jumper you grabbed off the floordrobe and probably needs a wash.
 Winning!

-If not work shoes or uggs, the shoes you’ll see us wearing at the school or kindy gate are of the easy-to-put-on variety.
-I’m talking thongs, berks, slip-on flats and shoes that can be worn without socks.
+If not work shoes or Uggs, the shoes you’ll see us wearing at the school or kindy gate are of the easy-to-put-on variety.
+I’m talking thongs, Berks, slip-on flats or any shoes that can be worn without socks.
 No one has time for buckles or laces during rush hour!